SirRigby/Accel/README.md

 + This class will work on C++ 14 and above

 The function calcerate can perform the sequence of function n times in logarithmic time.

 Class 0 sequence: a op<sub>0</sub> b op<sub>0</sub> b op<sub>0</sub> b ... op<sub>0</sub> b

 Class 1 sequence: (a) op<sub>1</sub> (a op<sub>0</sub> b) op<sub>1</sub> ...

 Class 2 sequence: (a) op<sub>2</sub> ((a) op<sub>1</sub> (a op<sub>0</sub> b)) ...

 And so on

-Conditions for the operation sequence.
+Conditions for the operation sequence:

 The operation sequence {op<sub>0</sub>,op<sub>1</sub>,...,op<sub>n</sub>} will be accelerable if:

 ### Necessary Requirements: